 From this result, the ratio of the mean number of photons generated by a parametric amplifier up to $q$ and the mean number of photons generated by the complete action of the parametric amplifier yields

 Figure~\ref{fig:Mean_number_photons} displays this ratio within the high gain regime ($g\geq 1$).
-For $g\to \infty$ or equivalently $\frac{g-1}{g}\to 1$, the expected mean number of photons cannot be produced by the parametric amplifier unless $q\to \infty$.
-Nevertheless, with a moderately high gain of $g=2$, using a parametric amplifier up to $q=2$, we can recover approximately 60\% of the total mean number of photons.
+For $g\to \infty$ (i.e., $\frac{g-1}{g}\to 1$), the expected mean number of photons cannot be produced by the parametric amplifier unless $q\to \infty$.
+Nevertheless, with moderately high gain ($g=2$), using a parametric amplifier up to $q=2$, we can recover approximately 60\% of the total mean number of photons.